 How to Live Well?

-Many traditions have a list of character traits that, cultivated over time, raise the probability of living well.
-Practicing those will not guarantee results, but it does shift the odds.
+Many traditions have a list of character traits that, cultivated over time, raise the probability of living a life well lived.
+No results guaranteed, but it does shift the odds.
 I find that wisdom worth taking seriously.
-So, I've spent two decades moving through those traditions: Stoic, Confucian, Buddhist, Catholic.
+So, I've spent two decades engaging with those traditions: Stoic, Confucian, Buddhist, Catholic.
+Let’s call it empirical ethics.

 Featured